go-vikunja/vikunja/docs/content/doc/development/development.md

 Each Vikunja release contains all static assets directly compiled into the binary.
 To prevent this during development, use the `dev` tag when developing.

-See the [make docs](make.md#statically-compile-all-templates-into-the-binary) about how to compile with static assets for a release.
+See the [mage docs](mage.md#statically-compile-all-templates-into-the-binary) about how to compile with static assets for a release.